 Panferov Reese completed her graduate studies at The Ohio State University, earning both a Ph.D. and M.A. in Foreign and Second Language Education and an M.A. in Russian Literature.
 She earned her B.A. in Russian and German studies from Juniata College studying abroad one year on exchange in West Germany and another year in the USSR.
 In 2017, she was selected to participate in the Association for International Education Administrators (AIEA) Senior International Officer Academy.
 Additionally, in 2009, she participated in a Fulbright Administrator Exchange in Jalisco, Mexico.

 About COLLABORATIONS/SPEAKING ENGAGEMENTS:

-Dr. Panferov is happy to speak at educational events around the world on topics of language teaching, professionalizing the field of English language teaching, and program leadership.
+Dr. Panferov Reese is happy to discuss professional collaborations and/or to speak at educational events around the world on topics of international education, language teaching, professionalizing the field of English language teaching, and program leadership.
 To consider topics, please visit her CV for ideas.
-Summaries available request.
 Please allow 2-3 months advance notice in scheduling a talk.